Cozy Peach Kitchen

 • Try with fajita veggies

-• Add to a pot of black beans, Instant Pot rice and beans, or pinto beans
+• Add to a pot of Instant Pot black beans, Instant Pot black beans and rice, or pinto beans

-• Toss breakfast potatoes and oil before roasting.
+• Toss roasted breakfast potatoes and oil before roasting.

 • Use as a popcorn seasoning